 Home Management of Hip Pain

-Diagnosing hip pain is physician’s job.
+Diagnosing hip pain is the physician’s job.
 But minor pains can be managed at home.

 Rest and Precautions